Skip to content

 Sierra

-The Sierra includes high mountains, plateaus, and deeply incised valleys.
-Large differences in elevation create small-scale climatic zones that sometimes change within a few kilometers.
+The Sierra encompasses high mountains, plateaus, and deeply incised valleys.
+Large altitude differences create small-scale climate zones that sometimes change within a few kilometers.

 Selva

 The Selva is predominantly warm and humid.
-Rainforest, river landscapes, and floodplains form vast habitats with very high biodiversity.
+Rainforests, river landscapes, and floodplains form vast habitats with very high biodiversity.

 The Andes in Peru

 Raw materials such as copper, zinc, and gold play an important economic role in many Andean regions.
-At the same time, mining, water demand, and nature conservation often lead to conflicts of use, which vary greatly regionally.
+At the same time, mining, water demand, and nature conservation frequently create conflicts of use.

 The Andes also shape many historical sites.
-Particularly well-known are Machu Picchu, Sacsayhuamán, Ollantaytambo, and Tipón.
+Machu Picchu, Sacsayhuamán, and Ollantaytambo are particularly well-known.

 Costa: Coast, Desert, River Oases

-The Costa appears contradictory at first glance: a long Pacific coastline, but very little rain in many places.
-A central reason lies in cold ocean currents off the coast, which cool the air and inhibit precipitation.
-Frequent consequences are fog and high fog, while measurable rain remains absent.
+The Costa appears contradictory at first glance: a long Pacific coast, but in many places very little rain.
+A central cause lies in cold ocean currents off the coast, which cool the air and inhibit precipitation formation.

 Sierra: Highlands, Valleys, Altiplano